MaxPower15/mixbump/README.md

     mixbump add /path/to/mix.exs
     mixbump a /path/to/mix.exs

-Bump suv version, stage, and commit
+Bump sub version, stage, and commit

     mixbump commit /path/to/mix.exs
     mixbump c /path/to/mix.exs